itsTeknas/meta-seo-helper/README.md

-# Firebase Hosting META SEO helper
+# Firebase Hosting meta tag SEO helper
 Very Lightweight, Meta Tags helper for SEO of SPA's.
 Adds meta tags for social media previews to the html page.
 To be used in conjunction with Firebase hosting and Firebase functions, example below.